-Each proposal described in this Proxy Statement, other than the election of directors and the stockholder advisory votes, requires the affirmative vote of the holders of a majority of the outstanding shares of Common Stock present, in person or by proxy, and entitled to vote on the proposal at the Meeting.
+In the election of directors, the candidates receiving the highest number of votes, up to the number of directors to be elected, shall be elected.
+Passage of the proposal to approve executive compensation requires that the number of votes "FOR" approval of executive compensation must exceed the number of votes "AGAINST" approval.
+Each proposal described in this Proxy Statement, other than the election of directors and the approval of the Company's executive compensation, requires the affirmative vote of the holders of a majority of the outstanding shares of Common Stock present, in person or by proxy, and entitled to vote on the proposal at the Meeting.
+Abstentions and broker non-votes will have no effect with respect to the election of directors or the approval of the Company's executive compensation.
 With respect to all other proposals submitted to the stockholders, abstentions will be included in the number of votes present and entitled to vote on that proposal and, accordingly, will have the effect of a vote "AGAINST" the proposal.
 However, broker non-votes with respect to any other such proposal submitted to the stockholders will not be counted as shares present and entitled to vote on that proposal and, accordingly, will not have any effect with respect to the approval of that proposal (other than to reduce the number of affirmative votes required to approve the proposal).
+The vote with respect to executive compensation is not binding on the Company, the Board or the Compensation Committee.
+However, the Board and the Compensation Committee will review the results of this vote and take it into consideration when making future decisions regarding executive compensation.

-Of the shares of Common Stock outstanding on the Record Date, 8,365,781 (or approximately 18.6%) were held in the name of Lite-On Semiconductor Corporation.
+Of the shares of Common Stock outstanding on the Record Date, 8,365,778 (or approximately 18.4%) were held in the name of Lite-On Semiconductor Corporation.
 See "Security Ownership of Certain Beneficial Owners and Management" and "Corporate Governance - Certain Relationships and Related Transactions," for additional information about Lite-On Semiconductor Corporation and its subsidiaries and affiliates ("LSC").
-On the Record Date, an additional 3,544,431 shares (or approximately 7.3%) were owned by directors and executive officers of the Company.
-LSC and each of the directors and executive officers have informed the Company that they will vote "FOR" the election of the nominees to the Board identified herein, "FOR" the approval of executive compensation, "FOR" a stockholder advisory vote on executive compensation every THREE YEARS, and "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm.
+On the Record Date, an additional 1,529,233 shares (or approximately 3.4%) were owned by directors and executive officers of the Company.
+LSC and each of the directors and executive officers have informed the Company that they will vote "FOR" the election of the nominees to the Board identified herein, "FOR" the approval of executive compensation, and "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm.